 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Kiss at Your Own Risk

-This paranormal romance is a paperback edition that was published by Sourcebooks Casablanca on January 4, 2011 and has 389 pages.
+paranormal romance that was published by Sourcebooks Casablanca on January 4, 2011 and has 389 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Touch If You Dare, Date Me, Baby, One More Time, Must Love Dragons
+Other books by this author which I have reviewed include Touch If You Dare, Date Me, Baby, One More Time, Must Love Dragons

 First in the Soulfire paranormal romance series set in an alternate Boston about a quartet of men who have been enhanced to withstand the numerous tortures rained down upon them by a witch determined to make them into the ideal men…for women.